 Written by Master Gardener Joyce Hylton and edited by Extension Agent Kirsten Conrad

-This is also true of conifer trees and evergreens that have needles that are subject to winter burn.
+This is also especially true of conifer trees and evergreens that have needles that are subject to winter burn.
 Winter burn occurs when evergreen trees can’t get enough water from the soil to offset the drying effects of wind and extreme cold.

 The key to survival is giving trees adequate moisture before winter freezes the world around them.
 Once the ground is frozen, watering is not possible.
+Up to 3 inches of mulch can be applied around the planting zone that will protect roots from freeze/thaw cycle and prevent water loss.

 The following is excerpted from Winterize Your Trees by Lindsey Purcell, a Purdue University publication.